ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/README.md

 ## Pause Flashing Frequency

 The installation instructions include details of how to adjust the flashing frequency.
-I have also provided video to illustrate what different flashing frequncies look like.
+I have also provided a video to illustrate what different flashing frequncies look like.
 You can view the video [here](https://youtu.be/l38Kgi8KPcs).